 I believe they're brought only to stop a very successful campaign, and that's what they're doing.

-I do recognize, however, the names of two of these young ladies, Debbie Wesson and Gloria Thacker, which uh they have a maiden that's that's her maiden name.
+I do recognize, however, the names of two of these young ladies, Debbie Wesson and Gloria Thacker, which they have a maiden, that's their maiden name.

-Debbie Wesson Gibson says she was seventeen when you spoke to her high school civics class and asked her out on several dates and it did not progress her words beyond kissing, according to the Washington Post.
+Debbie Wesson-Gibson says she was 17 when you spoke to her high school civics class and asked her out on several dates, and it did not progress her words beyond kissing, according to the Washington Post.

 Did that happen?